Discover how we can transform your organisation

-Let’s think beyond the rainbow!
-Here are 3 top ways to actively create an LGBTQ+ inclusive workplace:
+Go beyond the rainbow: 4 top ways to actively create an LGBTQ+ inclusive workplace

-Review your policies: Not as fun as participating in a parade, granted.
+Not as fun as participating in a parade, granted.
 But reviewing your policies to be inclusive of LGBTQ+ people is essential.
 Focus on parental leave, pensions and health insurance in particular.
-Make sure you mention LGBTQ+ groups specifically, so there is no room for misinterpretation.
+And make sure you mention LGBTQ+ groups specifically, so there’s no room for misinterpretation later on.